ritawi8/flowpass/docs/activity-plan.md

 Allow the contract owner to mint membership NFTs to customers directly from the frontend.

 **Tasks:**
-- ✅Create a simple admin section/page for the owner
+- Create a simple admin section/page for the owner
-- ✅Add a form to input a recipient address
+- Add a form to input a recipient address
-- ✅Connect the form to the `mint(address)` function in the contract
+- Connect the form to the `mint(address)` function in the contract
-- ✅Show basic feedback in the UI (loading, success, error)
+- Show basic feedback in the UI (loading, success, error)

 **Outcome:**
-✅The owner can mint new membership NFTs to any wallet address through the frontend, using the deployed contract on Polygon Amoy.
+The owner can mint new membership NFTs to any wallet address through the frontend, using the deployed contract on Polygon Amoy.

 ---